-A blockage in the pancreatic duct caused by a tumour or removal of part of the pancreas during surgery, can cause a change in the flow and amount of pancreatic juice.
-Pancreatic juice contains enzymes that help the body to digest and absorb nutrients such as fat, carbohydrate and protein.
+Malabsorption is caused by damage to or removal of part of the pancreas.
+This causes a change in the flow and amount of the pancreatic juice, containing digestive enzymes.
+This affects the body’s ability to absorb and digest nutrients such as fat, carbohydrate and protein.

-Without digestive enzymes, food passes through the digestive system without being broken down and absorbed.
-This is known as malabsorption.
+Without digestive enzymes, food passes through the digestive system without being broken and absorbed.
+This is called malabsorption.

 Different enzymes have the job of breaking down different types of food: